dotnet/docfx/docs/designs/conceptual-versioning.md

 2. Support moniker zone markdown syntax.

-3. Support publish two file publish with same *sitePath* but different version, where the appropriate file is selected by url with query `view={moniker}`.
+3. Support publishing two files with same *sitePath* but different monikerRange(mutually exclusive with others), where the appropriate file is selected by URL with query `view={moniker}`.

-4. All files will be built in one ground, which will bring a better performance.
+4. All files will be built in one round, which will bring a better performance.

 #### For content reader